 You are free to pull un-deployed funds out of your FarmAfield account at any time free of charge.

-You are buying Nebraska cattle through what is called a production contract—an agreement in which the owner of livestock pays a producer to raise the livestock.
-So you purchase the cattle, pay one of our trusted producers to raise the cattle, and then receive the proceeds from your cattle when they are sold.
+You are buying Nebraska cattle through a production contract—an agreement in which the owner of livestock pays a producer to raise the livestock.
+You purchase the cattle, pay one of our trusted producers to raise the cattle, and then receive the proceeds from your cattle when they are sold.
 In time, you will have the opportunity to purchase other commodities as well.

 We will reach out to you with purchase opportunities roughly one time a month.
 The cadence is somewhat variable because we don’t bring you just any purchase opportunities—we only bring you the very best opportunities.

 Our network of trusted producers has been hand-picked to bring you the best of the best.
-Utilizing PhD level consultants and our connections within the industry, we vet producers to ensure they are knowledgeable, trustworthy, and efficient.
+Utilizing data analysis and our connections within the industry, we vet producers to ensure they are knowledgeable, trustworthy, and efficient.

 Your only purchase restrictions are relative to the size of a particular pen we’re offering and the demand for that pen.
 That being said, if you are considering an investment of $25,000 or more, we would recommend setting up an individual consultation with us.

 Cattle is the only commodity currently available, but we plan to expand into row crops and other livestock in the near future.

 A cattle production cycle typically lasts 6-8 months.

 We collaborate with producers in our network to provide regular updates on the health of your cattle, the value of your cattle, and the latest news from the cattle industry.
 This information will be shared through your personalized online dashboard, as well as through monthly email updates.

 We get this question more than any other.
 While calves do sometimes die in the production cycle, your investment isn’t completely dependent upon one particular animal.
 Because of the way we bundle investments, your risk is spread across the entire cattle pen.